Bachina-Pranav/Gutenberg_Project/chapters/Part3-chapter6.md

 Check.
 But it was evidently not the right move, because—— Uncalled, a memory floated into his mind.
-He saw a candle-lit room with a vast white-counterpaned bed, and himself, a boy of nine or ten, sitting on the floor, shaking Free eBooks at Planet eBook.com 373 a dice-box, and laughing excitedly.
+He saw a candle-lit room with a vast white-counterpaned bed, and himself, a boy of nine or ten, sitting on the floor, shaking a dice-box, and laughing excitedly.
 His mother was sitting opposite him and also laughing.
 It must have been about a month before she disappeared.
 It was a moment of reconciliation, when the nagging hunger in his belly was forgotten and his earlier affection for